UllrichDFT/DFTcodes/README.md

 # DFTcodes
-Python codes for the DFT textbook
+Python codes for "Introduction to DFT" by Ullrich and Wasserman.